 Werneckstrasse, between Leopoldstrasse and the English Garden, is tranquil and idyllic – and yet it stands at the focal point of the gourmet world: In the shortest time, Chef de Cuisine Tohru Nakamura, half German, half Japanese, has obtained international recognition for the Werneckhof in Munich's Schwabing district, with modern, individual Euroasian cuisine.
-Right away, the gourmet restaurant Werneckhof was awarded a Michelin star and 17 Gault Millau points.
+Right away, the gourmet restaurant Werneckhof was awarded with two Michelin stars and 18 Gault Millau points.
 The young, experimental flavour virtuoso had previously refined his cooking philosophy to a point in renowned gourmet restaurants in Germany and abroad.
-Together with the experienced restaurant manager Ireneo Tucci – Italian, wine connoisseur and impassioned host – and the attentive and friendly service staff, he breathed new life into the Werneckhof.
+Together with the experienced and friendly service staff, he breathed new life into the Werneckhof.
 And that with a relaxed touch that is rare to find in a Michelin-star kitchen.
 The dining rooms themselves do the rest: The interior revels in finest Art-Nouveau, leaving guests with the feeling that not much has changed in Schwabing and the rest of the world during the last 100 years.
 Everything about this gourmet restaurant exudes a cosy, almost private atmosphere, while always giving the sense of effortless perfection.
 Antique buffet cabinets and chandeliers, elaborate stuccos on the walls, a cherry wood bench along the wall, lead-glazed windows, natural lighting – a simply magnificent place to dine and celebrate.
 For special occasions you can book a separée with a dark-wood coffered ceiling, or the entire restaurant with all 50 seats.